 I like to think that the model which I triggered three years ago in the GFOSS.it context represents an attempt to connect the cathedral to the bazaar, and I will keep on working in this direction.

-GFOSS.it founding member.
+GFOSS.it founding member, using free/open-source software since 1994.
 From 2007 to 2010 he acted as the communications manager for the association.
-He currently works as a free-lance on projects related to culture, environment, and open innovation and is president of Attivarti.org
+Since 2011 he works as a free-lance on projects related to culture, environment, and open innovation with the pibinko.org Network, and is one of the founders and performers of the Jug Band Colline Metallifere.